dart-lang/labs/pkgs/timezone/README.md

 We provide three different APIs to load a database: one which is base64-encoded into a Dart library, one for browsers, and one for standalone environments.

+### Database variants

+We offer three different variants of the IANA database:

+- **default**: doesn't contain deprecated and historical zones with some exceptions like "US/Eastern" and "Etc/UTC"; this is about 75% the size of the **all**database.
+- **all**: contains all data from the [IANA time zone database].
+- **2015-2025**: default database truncated to contain historical data from 2015 through 2025; this database is about 25% the size of the default database.

 ### Initialization from Dart library

 This is the recommended way to initialize a time zone database for non-browser